 "Sights of the second day"

-Tokyo is famous for not only its main attractions, but also the so-called "second day attractions".
-They include:
+Tokyo is famous not only for its main attractions, but also for its so-called "second day attractions".
+These include:

 - Sumo wrestling competitions,